maceksimon/smak-portfolio/content/blog/5-tools-for-image-optimization.md

 ---
 head.title: 5 Tools for Image Optimization
-head.description: Read how we optimize images to make your websites blazingly fast. head.image: /blog/5-tools-for-image-optimization.jpg fields.image: /blog/5-tools-for-image-optimization.jpg
+head.description: Read how we optimize images to make your websites blazingly fast. head.image: /image/blog/5-tools-for-image-optimization.jpg fields.image: /image/blog/5-tools-for-image-optimization.jpg
 fields.tags: ["Performance", "Cloudinary", "WebP"]
 created: "2022-07-17T12:34:44"
-time: "6 min"
+time: ""
 ---

-# Image optimization 101
+# 5 Tools for Image Optimization

 Image optimization can be a big thing that makes or breaks your performance scores.
-It can be done in many ways, but there always needs to be at least some mechanism to prevent from unreasonably large images slowing your page loads.
+Here are some of the popular tools that help you to deal with large images.

 ## Key concepts of image optimization